Skip to content

 Become Familiar with the School

-Many schools host an orientation event for children and their parents, but parents may choose to supplement that with more informal visits.
+Many schools host an orientation event for children and their parents and families, but you may choose to supplement that with more informal visits.
 Take your child to visit the school at different times during the day to observe the children, such as playing during recess.
 Visit the school playground on the weekends.
 If your child will be riding the bus to school, visit the neighbourhood bus stop to watch the children wait for the bus and board the bus.
 These activities will help your child feel more comfortable with what can be expected of the daily routine of going to school.

 A multi-ethnic group of elementary age children are playing with toy blocks together in class.